Content management product guide¶

 Ibexa DXP comes with several basic content types, and creating new ones, editing, and deleting them is done by using a visual interface, with no coding skills needed.

 Content items are pieces of content, such as, for example, products, articles, blog posts, or media.
-In Ibexa DXP, everything is a content item — not just pages, articles or products, but also all media (images, videos, etc.) or even User accounts.
+In Ibexa DXP, everything is a content item — not only pages, articles or products, but also all media (for example, images or videos) or even user accounts.

-Each content item, apart from its name and identifier, contains a composition of Fields, which differs depending on the type of content.
-For example, articles might have a title, an author, a body, and an image, while products may have a name, category, price, size, color, etc.
+Each content item, apart from its name and identifier, contains a composition of fields, which differs depending on the type of content.
+For example, articles might have for example, a title, an author, a body, and an image, while products may have, for example, a name, category, price, size, or color.

 Forms could be seen as a special kind of content items, because their role is to gather information from website users and not present it.
 You create them from basic form fields available in Ibexa DXP.
 By adding forms to the website, you can increase the website’s functionality and improve user experience.
 Certain editions of Ibexa DXP come with a visual Form Builder.